ToatNotKev/Kevins-BSE_Template_Portfolio/index.md

 What you hope to learn in the future after everything you've learned at BSE

 # Second Milestone
 I assembled the mirror together for my second milestone and I faced a lot of challenges, but before I get to that let me talk about what went well.
 Ok so some chalenges that I faced was the Raspberry Pi not fitting on back of my display so I took it out of its casing wich also served the purpose of a keyboard and taped it onto the monitor with double sided tape, pcb exposed and everything.
-When Micheal came for inspection before I go run off and .
-You can highlight:
+When Micheal came for inspection before I go run off and record my video he told me that the pcb was too exposed and I had to cut the bottom half of the keyboard casing .
- Technical details of what you've accomplished and how they contribute to the final goal What has been surprising about the project so far Previous challenges you faced that you overcame
- What needs to be completed before your final milestone

-<iframe width="560" height="315" src=" " title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe> -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/NBVdRB1cJaQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone